-A snapshot overview of schools in Mombasa that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Mombasa considered (but not necessarily chosen) by English-speaking expats.

 Established in 2003, the first of the Aga Khan Development Network academies and now providing a boarding capacity for 300 students.
-The group has schools in the Congo, Kenya, Madagascar, Mali, Mozambique, Tanzania and Uganda in its African sector and is investing over $1 million in the region.
+The group has schools in the Congo, Kenya, Madagascar, Mali, Mozambique, Tanzania and Uganda in its African sector and is investing large sums in the region.
 Selection is on merit and 50 per cent receive financial aid.
-IB average points scored in 2018 were 33 against the global figure of 29.8 and several graduates have moved on to leading global universities.
+International Baccalaureate Diploma average points have been in the low to mid-thirties against the global figure of just under 30 and several graduates have moved on to leading global universities.

 Click here to read our full review of the Aga Khan Academy, Mombasa.

-National Curriculum for England/IGCSEs/A-Levels; ages 2-18; co-ed; day and weekly boarding; independent; privately owned; 870 pupils
+National Curriculum for England/ IGCSE; ages 2-16; co-ed; day and weekly boarding; independent; privately owned; 870 students

 Part of the Braeburn group of schools.
-Primary and secondary schools are the only schools in Mombasa to be accredited by the Council of International Schools (CIS) and the primary school is also accredited by the Independent Association of Prep Schools (IAPS).
-Also offering BTecs in Travel and Tourism and Business, either on their own or in conjunction with A-Levels.
-Accredited by the Council of International Schools and inspected by British Schools Overseas (BSO).
+The primary and secondary schools are the only schools in Mombasa to be accredited by the Council of International Schools (CIS) and the primary school is also inspected by the Independent Association of Prep Schools (IAPS).
+Inspected by the Independent Schools Inspectorate (ISI) for British Schools Overseas (BSO).

 Click here to read our full review of the Braeburn Mombasa International School